Lucarda/pd-sfont/README.md

 - "brew install fluidsynth"

-After running the makefile, run the "localdeps.macos.sh" script with "fluid~.extension" as the argument.
+After running the makefile, run the "localdeps.macos.sh" script with "fluidsynth~.extension" (example of extension: pd_darwin) as the argument.
 This magical script that copies the dynamic libraries into the external folder and links them correctly.